 – Mark Twain

-If this is the first time you’re public speaking, you will likely be terrified.
-TEDx is a huge organization, and some of their videos open doors to even more greatness.
+If this is the first time you're public speaking, you will likely be terrified.
+TEDx is a huge organization, and some of its videos open doors to even more greatness.
 You may be wondering if you should even apply.
 What if you get rejected?

 Or worse… What if you get accepted?